faceyspacey/rudy/docs/respond-modules.md

 *In which case, we used the "route" solely for its namespacing capabilities (i.e. not path nesting, and not thunk nesting).* ***This is the essence of how Respond circumvents name collisions like ES6 Modules!***

-As far as state goes, only the child module has access to its self-contained state, eg: `cartVisible`.
+**Next,** as far as state goes, only the child module has access to its self-contained state, eg: `cartVisible`.
 Behind the scenes, the state being accessed is `state.checkout.cartVisible`.

 The real magic is not just that it has its own state, but these aspects of the implementation: